JonLim20/CIVIC-PIV/README.md

 9. Generate a study area and then export it to a folder as a shapefile (ie. Not within a geodatabase).
 Take care to save the .prj and .tfw for use in Step 5
-10. Clip the geometry using the script provided, to reduce the amount of area being analyzed **Step 4: PIV**
+10. Clip the geometry using the script provided, to reduce the amount of area being analyzed
+11. All available unclipped and clipped binary planforms are archived in the PIV Data folder, under the images_unclipped and images_clipped folder respectively

+**Step 4: PIV**

-12. Using the settings outlined in Chadwick et al (2023), carry out PIV on pairs of years for each visualization (ie. 8 realizations per pair)
+13. Using the settings outlined in Chadwick et al (2023), carry out PIV on pairs of years for each visualization (ie. 8 realizations per pair)
 i.
 Interrogation area pass 1 = size of widest channel in pixels.
 For Kanektok, 32 pixels, step 16 ii.
 Pass 2 and pass 3 half of each other.
 For Landsat, 16 and 8pixels. iii.
 Correllation robustness= extreme